Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 diagnosis.
-Again, there is no risk for exposure to other parties while in-transit, however, they can be viewed once the data reaches the point of display - be it the web browser displaying the Azure Portal or the Azure Batch Explorer UI.
+Again, there is no risk for exposure to other parties while in-transit, however, they can be viewed once the data reaches the point of display - be it the web browser displaying the Azure Portal or the Azure Batch Explorer UI for example.

 The question for you is, does this matter or not?
 Is there a risk of credential leakage by means of these UI or command line display mechanisms?
-If the answer is no, then no action needs to be taken.
+If the answer is no, then no action needs to be taken with regards to credential encryption.
 However, if you believe that credentials may be exposed when displayed through the aforementioned mechanisms, then please read on for steps to enable credential encryption with Batch Shipyard.

 ## Credential Encryption
 There are various places where credentials are passed from the user from configuration input files to the compute nodes.
-By enabling credential encryption, these strings are replaced with encrypted versions rendering viewing of them inconsequential without the private key.
+By enabling credential encryption, these strings are replaced with encrypted text rendering viewing of them inconsequential without the private key.
 The series of actions that need to be taken in order to enable credential encryption are:

 1. Create certificates and keys locally
 2. Modify the global configuration file to reference these certificates
-3. Add the certificate to your Batch account (optional)
+3. Add the certificate to your Batch account

 For step 1, invoke the `cert create` command with `shipyard.py` which will create the necessary certificates and keys.
 The end result should be two files